My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

 Three dates later, after telling her that he had already developed an emotional attachment to her, he vanished.
 No phone call, no text.
 This was odd since his pattern was reaching out to her on a daily basis.

 My friend was more than confused by this obvious change in behavior, so she decided to send him a text asking him if they could talk.
 When they finally spoke, he told her that he had "a moment and needed to step back, but was better now."
 He explained that he was overwhelmed with his emotions causing him to think and analyze too much.

 To prove to her that he was no longer freaked out he immediately made plans with her—showing that he was still into her.
 Well, that didn't last.
 He ended up canceling an hour before their date and hasn't come back out of his cave since.

-Here's the thing ladies, when a man freaks himself out—running into his imaginary cave—where cell phones don't work and they can pretend as if you never existed (real fun), forcing them out can make things worse.
-Also, do you really want to have a long-term relationship with a guy you have to coax out of his cave every time he runs in it?
-That's why there is therapy, and this guy should find one stat.
+Here's the thing ladies: When a man freaks himself out—running into his imaginary cave where cell phones don't work and they can pretend you never existed—forcing him out can make things worse.
+Also, do you really want to have a long-term relationship with a guy you have to coax out of his cave every time he runs back in?
+You shouldn't have to be his therapist.

 You Deserve Someone Who Isn't Afraid to Love You

 Bottom-line, a guy who really does want to be with you will find a way to put his fears and insecurities aside.
 Caring for someone is scary and love is risky, but you should be a risk worth taking.

 If he's too scared to see this, then letting him decide to stay in his cave is actually a blessing in disguise.
 There’s a reason why real cavemen became extinct...time to grow up!
 What woman wants to live in a cave anyway?
 Find a man who isn't scared to walk in the sunlight to see what opportunities the world has to offer when he's with you.